zomorrodilab/ZLab_tools/MMTpy/README.md

 # MMTpy - Microbiome Modeling Toolbox Extensions

+__This is a clone of MMTpy hosted on the Zomorrodi Lab shared repository, uploaded on June 15, 2023.
+All links on this page will redirect to the live master branch hosted by Kevin Liu [GitHub](https://github.com/kevinliu-bmb/MMTpy) that is up-to-date.__

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>